UniSymNet: A Unified Symbolic Network Guided by Transformer: Comprehensive Overview of Baselines

 \subsection{In-domain Methods}

-Our in-domain methods include six approaches, with EQL and DySymNet being a learning-from-scratch method, while the remaining four are learning-with-experience methods.
-Table \ref{tab: in-domain methods} provides a detailed description of the in-domain methods.
+Symbolic regression methods can be divided into two main types: learning-from-scratch and learning-with-experience.
+The former learns each equation from scratch without any prior knowledge, while the latter uses pre-trained knowledge to guide the learning of new equations.
+Our in-domain baseline includes six methods, with EQL and DySymNet being learning-from-scratch methods, while the remaining three are learning-with-experience methods.
+Table \ref{tab: Comprehensive Overview of Baselines.} provides a detailed description of the in-domain methods.